gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment justs builds off of all the previous ones which means you can figure a lot of things out on your own and fix your mistakes as you move through it.After adding Mr. Miller's code for the spacing between characters, I added an led using code from servo.py further up in my notebook.
+This assignment justs builds off of all the previous ones which means you can figure a lot of things out on your own and fix your mistakes as you move through it.
+After using Mr. Miller's code from canvas for the spacing between characters, I added an led using code from servo.py further up in my notebook.
 In order to actually use the code for the spacing, I used if statements to turn the led on and off and set the spacing.
 There was only a little wiring for the assignment which made it pretty simple.
+Overall in all the assignments i have advanced my knowledge in coding and wiring which will be veryu helpful in my final project.
+Im very excited to start CAD as i prefer it to coding/wiring anyday!

 &nbsp;